Tejas07PSK/lb_dsa_cracker/LinkedList/Write a program to Detect loop in a linked list/README.md

-# Write a program to Detect loop in a linked list.
+# Write a program to Detect loop in a linked list

 ---